 So, why are we recommending the putting arc trainer?

-The putting arc trainer teaches a putting stroke in which there is only one moving part.
+The putting arc trainer teaches a putting stroke with only one moving part.
 The hands, arms, and shoulders rotate as a unit.
 No manipulation of the hands or arms is required to follow the correct path with a correct clubface.

 The Putting Aid company offers multiple models of varying lengths and weights.